 The same way no specific pre-adoption story is told, this book does not address only one type of adoptive family either.
 This book is not Mom or Dad specific.
 Instead the word family is used, allowing the book to be inclusive of all family types.
 There are pictures of men holding babies, women holding babies, and obvious family units with babies.
-A child of a single parent could relate to this book as well a child with homosexual or heterosexual parents.
+A child of a single parent could relate to this book as well a child with same-sex parents or heterosexual parents.

 The book ends with an lovely statement of remembrance for all of the people who were involved in adopted children’s lives before their adoptive parents were present.
 It reminds children that so many people have touched their lives, all of whom have loved them.
 Dorow says, “They cared for you and made decisions for you as best they could.
 You are still in their hearts.
 May you keep them in your heart as you grow.”
 This message is very important and a fantastic way to leave the young reader – feeling loved and cared for by everyone they know.